Yes, you are able to show videos in the classroom:

 Before using an online video in your class it is prudent to ask the following questions:

-Also check the Library Catalogue for videos owned by MSVU as they often have performance rights purchased at the time of their acquisition by the Library.
+You can also check the Library Catalogue for videos owned by MSVU, as they often have performance rights purchased at the time of their acquisition by the Library.

-If you would like to show any video on campus that is not covered by any of these licenses, please contact Rodney Tucker in the Library for assistance and more information.
+If you would like to show a video on campus but you're not sure what to do, please contact your liaison librarian for more information.

 Seneca Libraries (2014 June, 16).
 [Video file].
 Retrieved from https://www.youtube.com/watch?v=vuwsCPfd4dk